-It’s not unusual for individuals to face some early struggles soon after leaving a treatment program.
+It’s not unusual for individuals to face some early struggles soon after leaving an addiction treatment program.
 Going from a structured treatment environment back to regular daily life can be a difficult transition.

 Being around friends, family or other individuals who use drugs or alcohol, even casually, can be stressful and tempting for an individual in early recovery.
 Treatment programs often encourage their clients to avoid the familiar people, places and things that were around them when they were actively using.

 Although finding new friends and new places to hang out can be difficult, it can also make early recovery a lot less anxiety-inducing.
 Family members can provide support by not using around their loved one in recovery and helping make the home environment a dry one.

 If you aren’t used to experiencing sustained periods of sobriety, it may initially be difficult to deal with the strong emotions that often accompany a sober mind.
 Especially if you’re switching from a life of addiction to one of sobriety, these emotions can feel particularly intense in the early stages because long-term drug and alcohol use can damage one’s emotional balance (although this can be repaired over time).